Faucet Basics: Part 5 Faucet Finishes

 Plating often involves several coats.
 Some metals cannot be plated directly to brass, so an intermediate metal (usually nickel or zinc/nickel alloy) undercoat may be necessary.

 Undercoats are also used in high-quality faucets to even out any small imperfections in the brass before it is given its final finish.
 A highly polished final finish may require two or more undercoats.

 Undercoats can also be used to reduce costs.
 Chrome is imported, and expensive, nickel is domestic, and not expensive, so a nickel undercoat means that less chrome needs to be used to achieve the same quality of finish.

 Physical Vapor Deposition (PVD

-Different colors can be produced by varying mixture of reactive gases used during the deposition process, including brass and gold tones, nickel, chrome, and bronze tones, in a polished, satin, or matte finish.
+Different finish effects can be produced by varying the mix of reactive gases used during the deposition process, including brass and gold tones, nickel, chrome, and bronze tones, in a polished, satin, or matte finish.

 Chromium (chrome) is used to imitate silvery metals.
 Combinations of metals and various mixes of nitrogen and reactive gases are used to achieve interesting finish effects such as the various bronzes, antique brasses, and nickels.
 Some manufacturers have managed to create metal finishes that do not exist in native metals, such as black.
 Chrome, however, is still chromium, although PVD chrome is much harder than electroplated chrome, and to be preferred.